emiljoha/blog/content/posts/dark-theme-transmission-using-docker.md

 docker-compose up -d --build
 ```

-Go to `localhost:9091` and enjoy your dark themed transmission web ui.
+Go to `localhost:9091` and enjoy your dark themed transmission web UI.